GerritCodeReview/plugins_its-base/src/main/resources/Documentation/config-rulebase-common.md

 : `-2`

-In addition to the above properties, the event also provides properties for the [Change][common-properties-for-events-on-a-change] the comment was added for, and it's most recent [Patch Set][common-properties-for-events-on-a-patch-set].
+In addition to the above properties, the event also provides properties for the [Change](#common-properties-for-events-on-a-change) the comment was added for, and it's most recent [Patch Set](#common-properties-for-events-on-a-patch-set).

 ### PatchSetCreatedEvent